ceph/ceph/doc/rados/operations/health-checks.rst

 DAEMON_OLD_VERSION
 __________________

-Warn if one or more Ceph daemons are running an old Ceph release.
+One or more Ceph daemons are running an old Ceph release.
 A health check is raised if multiple versions are detected.
 This condition must exist for a period of time greater than ``mon_warn_older_version_delay`` (set to one week by default) in order for the health check to be raised.
 This allows most upgrades to proceed without raising a warning that is both expected and ephemeral.
 If the upgrade is paused for an extended time, ``health mute`` can be used by running ``ceph health mute DAEMON_OLD_VERSION --sticky``.
 Be sure, however, to run ``ceph health unmute DAEMON_OLD_VERSION`` after the upgrade has finished so that any future, unexpected instances are not masked.

 MON_DOWN
 ________

 One or more Ceph Monitor daemons are down.
 The cluster requires a majority (more than one-half) of the provsioned monitors to be available.
 When one or more monitors are down, clients may have a harder time forming their initial connection to the cluster, as they may need to try additional IP addresses before they reach an operating monitor.

 Down monitor daemons should be restored or restarted as soon as possible to reduce the risk that an additional monitor failure may cause a service outage.

 MON_CLOCK_SKEW
 ______________

 The clocks on hosts running Ceph Monitor daemons are not well-synchronized.
 This health check is raised if the cluster detects a clock skew greater than ``mon_clock_drift_allowed``.

 This issue is best resolved by synchronizing the clocks by using a tool like the legacy ``ntpd`` or the newer ``chrony``.
 It is ideal to configure NTP daemons to sync against multiple internal and external sources for resilience;
 the protocol will adaptively determine the best available source.
 It is also beneficial to have the NTP daemons on Ceph Monitor hosts sync against each other, as it is even more important that Monitors be synchronized with each other than it is for them to be _correct_ with respect to reference time.

 If it is impractical to keep the clocks closely synchronized, the ``mon_clock_drift_allowed`` threshold can be increased.
 However, this value must stay significantly below the ``mon_lease`` interval in order for the monitor cluster to function properly.
 It is not difficult with a quality NTP or PTP configuration to have sub-millisecond synchronization, so there are very, very few occasions when it is appropriate to change this value.

 MON_MSGR2_NOT_ENABLED
 _____________________

 The :confval:`ms_bind_msgr2` option is enabled but one or more monitors are not configured in the cluster's monmap to bind to a v2 port.
 This means that features specific to the msgr2 protocol (for example, encryption) are unavailable on some or all connections.

 In most cases this can be corrected by running the following command: